 Quiz!
 Can you name the last 50 transfers from Serie A to Premier League?

-Cristiano might be returning to England - but whose path is he following?
+Cristiano is returning to England - but whose path is he following?

 10 minutes on the clock, 50 players to guess.